ajslater/codex/README.md

 - Watches the filesystem and automatically imports new or changed comics.
 - Private Libraries accessible only to certain groups of users.

+### Examples

+- _Filter by_ Story Arc and Unread, _Order by_ Publish Date to create an event reading list.
+- _Filter by_ Unread and _Order by_ Added Time to see your latest unread comics.
+- _Search by_ your favorite character to find their appearances across different comics.

 ## <a name="demonstration">👀 Demonstration</a>

 You may browse a [live demo server](https://codex.sl8r.net/) to get a feel for Codex.